 Are lucid nightmares dangerous?

-Just as nothing bad can happen in a lucid dream, nothing bad can happen to you in a lucid nightmare either.
+We know that nothing bad can happen in a lucid dream, so this should mean that nothing bad can happen to you in a lucid nightmare either.

 In a lucid dream or a lucid nightmare: